AhmedMaherElSaeidi/GameNest-Django/README.md

 ### User Features
 - **Browse Games**: View available games organized by categories.
-- **Cart Management**: Add games to your cart and manage them before purchase.
 - **Order Management**: View all ordered games in a personal order history.

 ### Admin Features